(3 May 2026)

 Enter a recognizable name, one word, such as archnotebook

-and close the file.
-After that, let’s install network software and ensure that
+Save and close the file.
+After that, let’s install network software and

-it is launched every time the computer boots:
+ensure that it is launched every time the computer boots (this procedure

 pacman -S networkmanager